1,000+ citation sites ranked across 50 countries & 45 industries Explore the directory →

 6. On-page relevance: your website still votes

 The pack leans on GBP data, but the linked website supplies supporting evidence: a clear service description, the city and service area in real copy (not hidden text), consistent NAP in the footer, and LocalBusiness schema that mirrors the profile.
+Remember that crawled web content is one of the four sources Google names, and your own site is the most authoritative page in that set.
 Landing-page quality also affects whether a pack click becomes a customer, which loops back into behavioral signals.

 7. Citations and NAP consistency: the trust floor